WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

       <Comment body={this.props.comments[1]} />,
       <Comment body={this.props.comments[2]} />
     ]
-    /// rest of content .....
+    /// Rest of content...
   }
 }
 ```
 <aside class="notes">

 **Talking Points**:
-- This is to demonstrate a shorthand way of writing what your code already does.
+- This is meant to demonstrate a shorthand way of writing what your code already does.
-- Why is this variable declared in the `render` method?
+- Why is this variable declared in the `render()` method?
 Because this calls the `Comment` component, which will render UI within it.
-The `render` method is where all UI goes!
+The `render()` method is where all UI goes!

-- Since the `render()` method is where our component will render all UI elements, it makes sense to initially place it here.
+- Because the `render()` method is where our component will render all UI elements, it makes sense to initially place it here.

 </aside>